 Who Was Vince Lombardi, the Namesake of the Super Bowl Trophy?

-To keep the story short, Vice Lombardi was the coach of the Green Bay Packers when they took the very first Super Bowl win in 1967, and again in 1968.
+To keep the story short, Vince Lombardi was the coach of the Green Bay Packers when they took the very first Super Bowl win in 1967, and again in 1968.
 Later became an American sporting icon and lent his name to the prized Vince Lombardi trophy, which is awarded yearly to the winning team of the Super Bowl.

 He Almost Became a Priest